HsiangHung/Machine_Learning_Note/Anomaly_Detection/isolation_forest/README.md

 1. Most other outlier detection (OD) algorithms seek to **build a profile of “normal” instances then flag instances** that don’t fit that profile of normality. iForest explicitly isolates anomalous records by taking advantage of inherent properties of anomalies: they have unusual values for the set of covariates.

 2. Existing methods are constrained to low dimensional data and small data size due to computational expense.
-Case in point: ever try sklearn.neighbor.KNeighborsClassifier on big data? :)

 3. Additionally, iForest has “a low constant and low memory requirement” i.e. low overhead.
 Specifics: the number of external nodes is n since each observation, n, is isolated by itself.
 The total number of internal nodes is clearly n-1, and the total number nodes is 2n-1.
 Hence, we see why the **memory requirement** is bounded and **grows linearly with n**.